MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a new service task type in Field Service, pointing to the inspection that appears.](./media/inspections-service-task.png)

 It's common to add service task types to incident types in order to bundle work together.
-However, this isn't required because you can add individual service tasks to work orders as we'll see later on.
-In the following image, the "Fire extinguisher inspection" service task was associated to the "Fire system maintenance" incident type.
+However, it isn't required because you can add individual service tasks to work orders as we'll see later on.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of an incident type showing the service tasks tab.](./media/inspections-service-task-incident-type.png)